MNZS/tools/README.md

 ## tools repository

+Security
   exfil.py - send stuff via dns tunneling.

   parsel.py - put the stuff you sent back together. relies on bind9 querylog.

+  pw_check.py - proof of concept for HaveIBeenPwned API range checks for passwords

+Cloud
-ec2mgr.py - spin up and tear down ec2 instances from the cli. support by the aws.yaml file
+  ec2mgr.py - launch and terminate ec2 instances from the cli.

   dodrop.py - create and destroy droplets on Digital Ocean from the cli.

-pw_check.py - proof of concept for HaveIBeenPwned API range checks for passwords
+  lnmgr.py - create and destroy nodes on Linode from the cli.

+Linux
   apt-check.sh - update and upgrade Debian from a cron job.

   pac-check.sh - update arch linux from a systemd.timers job.